top of page

 How the liver can affect sleep patterns.

-Studies have revealed that a correlation exists between the liver and sleep patterns, with those suffering from liver problems such as cirrhosis and fatty liver disease often exhibiting disturbed or upset sleep patterns.
+Studies have shown there is a link between your liver and how well you sleep.
+People with liver problems such as cirrhosis or fatty liver disease often experience disturbed sleep.

 For more information on optimal liver health, please click here to go to our DermaPsor Capsules page.